lukencode/lukencode.github.com/_posts/2012-07-09-http-web-services-in-javascript-windows-8-metro-apps.md

 ###Using Promises

-WinJS.xhr wraps the request in something called a promise.
+WinJS.xhr wraps the request in something called a [promise](http://msdn.microsoft.com/en-us/library/windows/apps/br211867.aspx).
 Promises in WinJS is an abstraction to help out with asynchronous requests.
 In short a promise is like a schedule or work to be done on a value that has yet to be computed, in the case of web services we are waiting on the response from the server.
 Using promises you can chain calls to the then and done methods.
 These methods will fire after the promise has been completed.
 You can chain multiple then methods together or just use done to wait until the end.

     WinJS.xhr({
                 type: "post",
-                url: url,
+                url: "www.example.com",
             }).done(function (result) {
             	console.log(result.responseText)
             });